crispd/dev-env/README.md

 ![fastfetch](assets/almalinux-wsl-fastfetch.png)

 ### Some comments on WIN package management
-The winget package manager is a really good alternative for most windows app/package installations, and seems to be what will eventually become the default package management tool for the windows OS in the future.
+The [winget package manager](https://learn.microsoft.com/en-us/windows/package-manager/winget/) is a really good option for managing most windows app/package installations, and seems to be what will eventually become the default package management tool for the windows OS in the future.
 You'll find that it is pre-installed on your machine by default.

 Understand that winget looks at both msstore as well as it's own package repositories; so sometimes you will see more than one version of a desired package show up when using `winget search`.
-At the moment, you should assume that anything not listed as coming directly from the msstore package repo will not necessarily receive automatic updates once you have it installed.
-I personally prefer this with most things, but just FYI.
-There is also the chocolatey package manager, but this is not bundled with windows by default, and you will have to install it with a few simple powershell commands that are easily found on their online guide.
+As the winget ecosystem is now--even if it isn't true for all cases--it would be pragmatic to take the default assumption that *anything not listed as coming directly from the msstore package repo will not receive automatic updates once you have it installed*.
+This isn't necessarily bad, but worth noting.

+There is also the [chocolatey](https://community.chocolatey.org/) (`choco`) package manager, which works well, but is not pre-installed on windows OS by default.
+To use it, you will have to install it with a few simple powershell commands found within their well-documented online guide.

 ___
 ## Preparation